Flowers

 Please note Rules Governing the Perth Fair.
 They pertain to all classes.
 Please read them carefully.

 Do not use containers of value.
-The Perth & District Agricultural Society cannot be responsible for valuable containers.
+The Perth and District Agricultural Society cannot be responsible for valuable containers

 -